What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study

 ParaNMT \citep{wieting-gimpel-2018-paranmt} is a dataset of 51 million sentential paraphrases that were automatically generated using a neural machine translation system.
 We generated two sets of pairs from these sentences corresponding to paraphrases and random pairs:\\[-10pt]

-\textbf{ParaNMT\_PP:} We assign paraphrases to buckets based on the Dice score between the two sentences.
+\textbf{ParaNMT\_pp:} We assigned paraphrases to buckets based on the Dice score between the two sentences.
 We divided the range of scores into 100 equally-sized percentiles.
-We then sample pairs uniformly from each bucket, for a total of 450 sentence pairs.\\[-10pt]
+We then sampled pairs uniformly from each bucket, for a total of 450 sentence pairs.\\[-10pt]